 David is one of the lead tennis commentators for BBC Radio 5 Live and BT Sport in the UK.
 Part of the 5 Live Wimbledon team since 2002, he has described more than 20 Grand Slam finals.

 With more than 20 years experience in tennis, he started out as an ATP World Tour Communications Manager, conducting the first Media Guide Q & A with a 16-year-old Roger Federer in 1998.
-As well as his broadcasting work, he is the Media Director at the Queen’s tennis tournament.
+As well as his broadcasting work, he is the Media Director of the Fever-Tree Championships tennis tournament at The Queen’s Club.

 It was David’s idea to start the Tennis Podcast, something we are never allowed to forget.
 Capable of recording podcasts anywhere, anytime on literally no sleep, David is the endlessly optimistic, enthusiastic one.
 He is responsible for inventing and shoe-horning the glorious/awful podcast segment #PollVault into every show.
 He supports West Bromwich Albion.

-Catherine is the on-site presenter for Eurosport UK’s coverage of the Australian, French and US Opens.
-Prior to that, Catherine spent seven years working with David on the ATP Champions Tour, leading to the array of big-name interviews that illuminate our Tennis Podcast archive.
+Prior to her broadcasting work, Catherine spent seven years working with David on the ATP Champions Tour, leading to the array of big-name interviews that illuminate our Tennis Podcast archive.

-She is responsible for the invention of #TennisPodcastPets having allowed (encouraged, probably) her dog Rosie to gatecrash an episode of podcast in 2016.
+Catherine is responsible for the invention of #TennisPodcastPets having allowed (encouraged, probably) her dog Rosie to gatecrash an episode of the podcast in 2016.
 Subsequent editions have seen other Whitaker pets make appearances, including Magic the Cat.
 Catherine supports Reading FC.

 Patrick is the man Catherine and David turned to at the start of 2017 when, after editing 260 episodes of The Tennis Podcast themselves often in the early hours of the morning, they decided they could take no more.
 A freelance producer for BBC Radio 5 Live and a multi-talented cameraman and video producer, Patrick is able to pull the podcast together in roughly a tenth of the time it takes David to edit it, and make it sound 10 times better.
 He ‘loosely’ supports Watford FC.